Remembering the BLACK PANTHER PARTY

 Revolutionary Multinational Alliances

-They forged alliances of various kinds, such as with the American Indian Movement and Cesar Chavez and the farm workers’ movement.
+They forged alliances of various kinds, such as with the American Indian Movement as well as Cesar Chavez and the farm workers’ movement.
 The Panthers stood in solidarity with the struggle for women’s equality, especially supporting those sectors of the women’s movement that were anti-imperialist and anti-racist.
 To the surprise of many, on the heels of the Stonewall rebellion, Panther leader Huey P. Newton publicly supported the struggle to end LGBTQ oppression.

 Wherever their agitation work was conducted, on the streets, on campuses, or at public events, the Panthers upheld the principle of solidarity with the liberation movements in the oppressed and colonized countries.
 At the height of the Vietnam War, the Black Panther leadership made an open gesture of internationalism by offering to send party members to fight alongside the National Liberation Front in their struggle against U.S imperialism.